03. A Mysterious Old Man in San Francisco

 I repeat the words over and over, and finally make up my mind.

-"Okay.
-I'll rely on myself."
+"Very well.
+I will rely on myself."

-"I was careless; I let my guard down."
+"I was careless.
+I let my guard down."

 Hi!
 Any questions or suggestions about the content are greatly appreciated.